1.00 / AMA PRA Category 1 CreditTM 1.00 / AANP Contact Hour

 Studies have shown that many of the beneficial effects of sleep on the restoration of brain function are thought to be mediated primarily by slow waves in Non-REM sleep.
 Additionally, slow wave sleep has been shown to play a pivotal role in the optimization of memory consolidation.
 Various pharmacological and peripheral (electric/magnetic/sensory) stimulation methods have been proposed to enhance slow waves.

 The purpose of this activity is to examine the enhancement of slow wave sleep, and the effect this may have on brain health and improved memory consolidation.
-This 1.00 hour academic presentation relates specifically to “Sleep Quality: Implications for Health Outcomes”.
+This 1.00 hour academic presentation relates specifically to “Sleep and Sleep Disorders in Aging and Neurodegeneration”.

 This activity is intended for healthcare professionals involved in the management of patients described as short-sleepers.
 This especially applies to the following clinical fields: Primary Care Medicine, Sleep Medicine, Internal Medicine, Nursing and Nurse Practitioners, and Physician Assistants.